 How TikTok Is Changing the Matcha Scene

 Open TikTok and search #matcha.
-You'll find 2.4 billion views of people whisking, sipping, and creating elaborate matcha drinks. #MatchaTok has become its own subculture - and it's changing what cafes serve.
+You'll find 2.4 billion views of people whisking, sipping, and creating elaborate matcha drinks. #MatchaTok has become its own subculture—and we've been watching it reshape what cafes serve and how we all think about matcha.

 Whipped Matcha (Spring 2023)

-The trend that launched #MatchaTok: whip matcha powder with a tiny amount of water until it forms thick, creamy peaks, then add to milk.
+This is the trend that launched #MatchaTok: whip matcha powder with a tiny amount of water until it forms thick, creamy peaks, then add to milk.
+We've tried it ourselves, and honestly?
+It's satisfying.

 - Visually stunning (bright green foam)